acad2/publications/poster_automaten_en_berekenbaarheid/README.md

 Poster Automaten en Berekenbaarheid
 ===================================
-A poster on automata and computability in Dutch based on the *KU Leuven* course of prof. dr. B. Demoen.
+A poster on automata and computability in Dutch based on the *KU Leuven* course of *prof. dr. B. Demoen*.

 Building
 --------
 One can build the poster by calling the make command:

 ```
 make
 ```

 Building the poster requires `pdflatex` and `qrencode`.
 One better installs `texlive-full` as well (since the poster requires some packages).